Online Course Policy

 Authority: Academic Affairs and Enrollment Management

-The following standard components for online courses (independent of course content) must be included in the course and the course syllabus:
+The online course syllabus must comply with the University Syllabus Policy.
+The following standard components for online courses (independent of course content) must be included in the course syllabus:

 - A detailed description of how to submit assignments;